 All 9-month faculty are paid on a semi-monthly basis for the full year.
 The first payroll period for fall term is September 15th of each year and the last payroll period for the contract year is August 31st.

-If a mistake has been made by Santa Fe College in regard to wages, compensation, initial or promotional placement and is discovered during the employee’s current academic year, then the wages of that employee will be adjusted accordingly.
+If a mistake has been made by Santa Fe College in regard to wages, compensation, initial or promotional placement and is discovered during the employee’s current contract year, then the wages of that employee will be adjusted accordingly.
 If a mistake is discovered in subsequent years, the monetary liability will not exceed one (1) year (the preceding year) for overpayment or underpayment.
 In the case of overpayment, an appropriate schedule shall be established for repayment to the College.
 In the case of underpayment, the employee’s current compensation rate will be adjusted as appropriate with separate payment of any additional back pay.
 For underpayment or overpayment, the College will use its best efforts to reach agreement with the employee; if no agreement can be reached, the College shall establish a reasonable repayment schedule.
 This acknowledges that the college and employee accept responsibility for accuracy in the remittance of wages.

 PERSONNEL OF THE FLORIDA COLLEGE SYSTEM RISK MANAGEMENT CONSORTIUM

 Santa Fe College acts as fiscal agent for the Florida College System Risk Management Consortium (“Consortium” or “FCSRMC”) and serves as the employer of personnel assigned to the Office of the Executive Director.
-Salaries, promotions, reclassifications and fringe benefits of the employees of the Consortium are as approved by the FCSRMC Operations Committee.
-The Consortium will provide the Fiscal Agent (Santa Fe College) the funds for salaries and fringe benefits including fee waivers.
+Salaries, promotions, reclassifications, supplements, other allowable forms of compensation, and fringe benefits of the employees of the Consortium are as approved by the FCSRMC Operations Committee.
+The Consortium will provide the Fiscal Agent (Santa Fe College) the funds for salaries, other compensation and fringe benefits including but not limited to fee waivers.

 CONTRACT PERSONNEL